bwinkers/sharedchain/docs/object-structures.md

 }

 ### Service Name Change
-Change the name of of the Service Link.
+Change the name of the Service Link.
-For efficieny and clarity we do not wannt this to happen often.
-We may become more relaxed on this overtime.
+For efficiency and clarity we do not want this to occur often.
+We may become more relaxed on this over time.

 #### Rules
-    1. Must be a valid registration name change object
+    1. Must be a valid registration name change object.
-    2. The name must match the previous name
+    2. The name must match the previous name.
-    3. The new name must be available
+    3. The new name must be available.
-    3. Must include a service name change payment
+    3. Must include a service name change payment.

 #### Object SChema
 {